nms-scribe/nms-scribe.github.io/index.md

 If you are looking for something specific, see below for a list of categories, or a list of series.
 Or use the search input above to do a text search of all posts and pages.

+## On Commenting

+After several days of research, I decided that there are no good commenting systems for static websites.
+The best options I've found all require you to log in to some other service.
+I believe in the power of the shy, polite, anonymous voice, and I want my door open to them.
+And the only way I can do that without paying money[^1], or building my own server, is using Disqus.
+As I know they are a notorious site tracking system, I've set it up so it is not turned on until *you* turn it on.
+Just press the button on the bottom of each post to load the links, iframes, scripts, etc. and turn it on.

+If you are uncomfortable with Disqus, and want to make your voice heard, you have a number of options, all of which require you to have an account somewhere.
+A github account will get you into the discussions forum linked over on the left of every page.
+Other accounts will give you access to the social media links at the top of every page.
+You're still anonymous to me and the rest of its audience, you're just not anonymous to those companies.

+All comments are expected to be respectful, tolerant, rated PG, and not promotional.
+All comments require approval, which may take time.

+[^1]: My site doesn't get enough traffic to make it worth paying money for it.

 ## Recent Posts

 {% for post in site.posts limit:3 %}